attrib/foxhole-map-annotate/README.md

 ## Todos

-* ACL
-  * One discord role for viewing
-  * One discord role for signs
-  * One discord role for signs and lines
 * A delete button to remove selected line/sign
 * A "done" button to stop drawing a line
 * Tooltips on mouseover